 Evidation is free and has more than two million members with over $500,000 in rewards.
 This app awards points for healthy behaviors by syncing with over 20 fitness apps.

 The Achievement app pays you to walk, exercise and participate in health-related surveys.
 It doesn’t matter if you exercise at home or in the gym.

-If your employer offers a health rewards program, you are familiar with how to make money using Achievement.
+If your employer offers a health rewards program, you may be familiar with how to make money using Achievement.
 In some cases, you have more ways to earn money if your employer only uses a pedometer to track your steps.